EB-1C Denial: Top 6 reasons for Rejection, Denial Rate | VisaNation

 How VisaNation Law Group Immigration Attorneys Can Help

-As we’ve said a few times in this article, the best way to avoid an EB-1C denial is to have an expert handle your case.
+The best way to avoid an EB-1C denial is to have an expert handle your case.
 At VisaNation, we find that the cases that get denied are almost always done without an attorney.
 With years of experience dealing with employment-based immigration, VisaNation Law Group lawyers can help you cross every “T” and dot every “i”.